If you are copying for personal research/study, please make your own assessment of whether your use is considered fair use.

 Where.
 Are you copying for teaching purposes (e.g. to use in MOOC, public website).
 What is your purpose of making the work?
 Or are you making multiple copies for distribution?
 Or are you posting in on your website accessible by the public?
 However you intend to use it, be sure to specify.

-Adapted from: Columbia University Libraries Permissions and Licensing
+Adapted from: Columbia University Libraries Permissions and Licensing by Dr. Kenneth D. Crews (formerly of Columbia University) under a CC BY 4.0 License

 The following pages contain links to sample request forms you can adapt when drafting your own permissions request.